pawanJ09/weather-app/README.md

 Enter your city: Chicago - runs the search and finds the first match for city named Chicago.

-Enter your city: Manchester Missouri - runs the search and looks for city in respective state/country as provided in case there are multiple cities with the same name.
+Enter your city: Manchester Missouri - runs the search and looks for city in the state/country as provided in case there are multiple cities with the same name.

 ## Output